Fish Species NT: A Guide for Fishing Australia

 Black Jewfish

-Best Targeted: In deep holes, around rough bottom structures, and artificial reefs such as sunken wrecks.
+Best Targeted: In deep holes, around rough bottom structures, rocky reefs, and artificial reefs such as sunken wrecks.
 Use solid reef fishing tackle; squid and fish baits are best.
 Once hooked, they will give you a great fight and speed off straight ahead.

 Eating: Excellent table fish

-Bag Limit: 2 per person
+Bag Limit: 1 per person, 2 per boat

 Sailfish